-SYMPTOM PROBABLE CAUSE No output signal Check cables and connections.
-Are inputs driven by outputs, and outputs driving inputs?
+SYMPTOM PROBABLE CAUSE

+No output signal Check cables and connections.
+Is the input driven by an output, and output driving input?
 Verify cables, source and load by patching input and output connections together, at the unit.
 Check for AC power presence.

 Hum or buzz in output Check input and output connector wiring (refer to page 9).
 Ground loop: check related system equipment grounding.
 Are all system components on the same AC ground?

-Distortion Check the level of the input signal on the 581E's LED display(s).
-Is the CLIP light on all the time?
+Distortion Check the level of the input signal on the 305's LED display.
+Is the you re feeding it a clean signal.

+CLIP light on all the time?
 If so, reduce the incoming signal level by turning the INPUT level counterclockwise.
 Is the incoming signal already distorted?
-Listen "up stream" from the 581E to make sure you're feeding it a clean signal.
-Noise (hiss) Check input signal levels and input level control settings The input signal may be too low.
+Listen up stream from the 305 to make sure signal may be too low.
 If so, boost the incoming signal (if possible).
 Is the input signal already noisy?
-Listen "up stream" from the 581E to determine that you are feeding it a clean signal.
-No LED display Is the unit plugged in, and turned on?
-Is the AC outlet OK?
+Listen up stream from the 305 to determine that you are feeding it a clean signal.
+Verify that all system components on the same AC ground.